 This allows couples to enjoy the best of both worlds – to take advantage of Australia’s beautiful climate while still receiving the religious blessing so many hold dear.

-It also ties in beautifully to the increasing appeal of outdoor weddings.
+It also ties in beautifully to the increasing appeal of outdoor weddings in London.

 Rachael, who overseas two reception and three ceremony spaces within Caversham‘s almost five acres of grounds – catering for up to 250 people sit-down – says Australia’s gorgeous climate is tailor made for garden weddings, which can offer a more romantic and informal ambience than traditional ceremonies.